Ellsworth Snyder: As pianist and music scholar

-Snyder as visual artist
+As visual artist

 In 1978 at Cage's prompting Snyder began painting.
 He developed a distinctive style as an abstractionist that was spare and yet employed the use of expressive gestures.
 John Cage included Snyder's work in the exhibition Rolywholyover at the Museum of Contemporary Art, Los Angeles, CA. Additionally, Snyder's art work has been exhibited in the Philadelphia Museum of Art, the Walker Art Center in Minneapolis, the Mito Museum in Tokyo, the Menil Collection in Houston, Texas, the Madison Museum of Contemporary Art, and the Elvehjem Museum of Art (now Chazen) in Madison, WI.
 His work is represented by Rosenthal Fine Art, Jennfer Norbeck Fine Art, in Chicago, Illinois, and Shiloh Gallery.

-Snyder's death and archive
+Death and archive

-Snyder died on August 11, 2005 in Madison, WI from complications of pulmonary fibrosis.
+Snyder died on August 11, 2005, in Madison, Wisconsin, from complications of pulmonary fibrosis.
 His archive, housed in the special collections of the University of Wisconsin–Madison Memorial Library includes his recordings, writings, interviews, and many examples of his artwork.